BDF-manual-maintenance/BDF-manual-en/source/guide/SCFTech.rst

-自洽场计算的其它技巧
+Other techniques for self-consistent field calculations
 =====================================

-自洽场计算的初始猜测
+Initial Guesses for Self-Consistent Field Calculations
 ------------------------------------------------
-自洽场计算的初始猜测轨道，对计算的收敛性有很大的影响。BDF支持多种初始猜测，如下所示：
+The initial guess track of the self-consistent field calculation has a great impact on the convergence of the calculation. the BDF supports several initial guesses, as follows.

-  * Atom : 利用原子密度矩阵组合分子密度矩阵猜测，默认选项。
+  * Atom : Combining molecular density matrix guesses using atomic density matrix, default option.
-  * Huckel : 半经验Huckel方法猜测；
+  * Huckel : semi-empirical Huckel method guess.
-  * Hcore : 对角化单电子哈密顿猜测；
+  * Hcore : diagonalized single-electron Hamiltonian guess.
-  * Readmo : 读入分子轨道做为初始猜测；
+  * Readmo : read in molecular orbitals as initial guess.
---  * Readdm : 读入密度矩阵做为初始猜测。
+--  * Readdm : read in the density matrix as initial guess

-BDF默认用Atom猜测。在简洁输入模式下可以使用关键词 ``guess`` 改变BDF的初始猜测，如下所示
+BDF defaults to Atom guesses.
+The initial guess of the BDF can be changed in concise input mode using the keyword ``guess``, as follows

 .. code-block:: bdf